 - 1 14.5 oz can of chopped stewed tomatoes

 - 2 tablespoon basil, chopped + more for garnish

 - ½ cup flour

-- 1 tbsp each fresh chopped basil, parsley, and thyme
+- 1 tablespoon each fresh chopped basil, parsley, and thyme

 - Place a large pot over medium-high heat and add 2 tablespoons olive oil.
 Add the chicken to the pot along with 2 cups of water, 2 cups of chicken broth, onions, and garlic.
 Bring to a boil and cook for 10 minutes.
 Reduce to medium heat and cook for an additional 10-15 minutes or until chicken is tender enough to shred.